ACL Reconstruction Surgery

 An orthopedic doctor will perform a physical examination and order imaging test.
 An MRI is used to evaluate the ACL and to evaluate the other ligaments, cartilage and tendons.
 An arthroscopy may be done to further examine the area to determine the extent of damage in the knee.

 ACL injuries are treated on a case by case basis.
 An orthopedic surgeon will be able to determine if non-surgical treatment is a reasonable opton.

 A slightly stretched (sprained) ACL may not require surgery.
-If a relatively inactive patient isn’t experiencing knee stability issues, an orthopedic doctor may recommend rest, activity modfication, the use of a knee brace, and physical therapy.
+If a relatively inactive patient isn’t experiencing knee stability issues, a doctor may recommend rest, activity modification, the use of a knee brace, and physical therapy.

 A torn Anterior Crucial Ligament will not heal on it’s own because it doesn’t have a blood supply.
 A patient who would prefers to treat an isolated ACL injury without surgery may also consider regenerative treatments.
 Amniotic stem cell therapy, PRP therapy, BMAC and Prolotherapy are all regenerative treatments that may help an injured ACL heal.
 Regenerative treatments have become very popular in recent years as several high profile athletes have utilized them to speed up the injury recovery process.

 If you are experiencing knee pain, swelling, stability, or range of motion issues it’s probably in your best interest to see an orthopedic doctor as soon as you can to avoid further damaging.
 Our team of orthopedic knee surgeons and doctors treat a broad range of knee conditions and injuries.
 Most of our patients with knee disorders do not need surgery.
 If surgery is your best or desired method of treatment, our surgeons use the latest and most advanced techniques to reduce pain and help you return to your active lifestyle.